DrkWithT/Toy_Language/README.md

 ## DerkWithT at `replit.com`

 ### Summary
 This will be a toy language interpreter using the tree walk approach on a generated AST.
-Also, this is a work in progress project for fun.
-Not for production use!
+Also, this is a work in progress project for fun only.
+Feel free to fork this.

 ### Features of Rubel
  1. Paradigm(s):